7 Business Blogging Mistakes That Cost You Traffic and Money

 First, decide on the target keyword that you plan to rank for.
 Continue with finding 3-4 more keywords that are relevant to the context and have some search volume.

-Don’t forget to divide your blog post into smaller sections and add heading tags.
+Don’t forget to divide your blog post into smaller sections and add header tags.
 Write a unique meta description, optimize your title tag and the URL before hitting the Publish button.

 Not following these rules will make it harder for your visitors to find your content.
 Though there are other ways to drive traffic to your blog, organic search remains the top channel for traffic generation.
 In the end, you run a blog and business for your visitors, not just because, right?